scmurdock/data-scientist-engineer-developer/QUICKSTART.md

 # Copy environment template
 cp .env.example .env
 # Edit .env with your AWS credentials
+Provided by your instructor if you don't have AWS access

 # Run exercises in order:
 npm run ex1  # Data Science - Web Analysis